 New fertility apps and technology are starting to play a key role in teaching women about their bodies, as more women are becoming empowered to learn more about how their fertility works.
-As a recent article by Global News explains, tracking fertility on apps is giving women a new sense of control over their own bodies and allowing them to better plan their lives and families.
+As an article by Global News explains, tracking fertility on apps is giving women a new sense of control over their own bodies and allowing them to better plan their lives and families.

 We are glad that fertility apps are giving women more knowledge of their cycles and providing them the opportunity to better understand their bodies.
 From Glow to DOT to Kindara to Natural Cycles and many more, women now have ample choices when it comes to picking an app to chart their cycles and predict ovulation.